naoya1110/jetbot_road_following_by_classification/README.md

 1. Download `best_model.pth` to your local PC

 ## Live Demo
-1. Install Matplotlib, if not installed yet.
-Open a terminal and execute the command.
-This takes for a while.
-    ```
-    $ pip3 install matplotlib
-    ```
 1. Upload `best_model.pth` to `workspace/jetbot/notebooks/road_following_by_classification` directory in your JetBot
 1. Run your JetBot with the trained model by following the instructions in the notebook.